copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 ## Tests

-Each file is designed to test a single function, be it a simulation or analysis task, as well as model loading and parsing SBML.
+Each file is designed to test a single function, such as simulation or analysis task, as well as model loading and parsing SBML.
 A full list of tests used and details of each one are included in Table 1.

 Table 1.
 List of tests and their details
 File | Function tested | Observations
 -----|-----------------|--------
-BCR_load.cps | native file loading | very large file with 1122 species and 24388 reactions
+BCR_load.cps | native file loading | very large file (49 Mb) with 1122 species and 24388 reactions
+EGFR_sbml.xml | SBML import | fairly large model (2.8Mb) with 356 species and 3749 reactions
 Pollution_lsoda.cps | LSODA time course | very stiff model
 Pollution_radau5.cps | RADAU5 time course | very stiff model; not all versions have RADAU5 method
+EGFR_gillespie.cps | Gillespie direct method |

 ## Results